Ala-ud-Din Bahman Shah: Military campaigns

+Capture of Kodgir

+The initial campaign was led by Gurshasp, who learned en route to Kodgir that the Tughlaq garrison stationed at Qandhar had switched allegiance to a new ruler, prompting the Hindu general Akraj to flee into the forests.
+Gurshasp then proceeded towards Qandhar, where he personally accepted the garrison's allegiance on behalf of Ala-ud-din Bahman Shah.
+Subsequently, he advanced towards Kodgir, compelling its garrison to surrender and securing the city without resorting to plunder, opting instead to safeguard both the city and its populace.

+Subjugation of Southwest region

+Qutb ul-Mulk, dispatched to the southwest, successfully seized control of Maram, Mahendri, and Akkalkot, renaming the latter as Sayedabad.
+He issued a decree granting pardon to all who pledged allegiance.
+Furthermore, Qutb returned all confiscated possessions to their rightful owners and ensured the safety of local Hindu landlords.
+He strictly prohibited any plunder by his troops.
+Despite commanding a relatively small army, Qutb ul-Mulk's efficient leadership brought the entire region under the protection of Daulatabad.

+Siege of Kalyan fort

+Qir Khan embarked on the mission to seize the formidable Kalyan fort, later known as the Basavakalyan fort, but encountered resistance as it was unprepared to yield.
+Following a grueling five-month siege, the Tughlaq garrison finally capitulated.
+Qir Khan accepted their surrender, ensuring the safety of all lives and properties within the fort.

 Reign

-On establishing an independent kingdom Zafar Khan took the title of Abu'l-Muzaffar Ala-ud-din Bahman Shah.
+Upon establishing an independent kingdom, Zafar Khan took the title of Abu'l-Muzaffar Ala-ud-din Bahman Shah.
 He gave Ismail Mukh a jagir near Jamkhandi and later conferred to him the highest title of his kingdom, Amir-ul-Umara.
 But Narayana, a local Hindu chieftain still succeeded in turning Ismail against Bahman Shah for a short period before he poisoned Ismail.

 Bahman Shah led his first campaign against Warangal in 1350 and forced its ruler Kapaya Nayaka to cede to him the fortress of Kaulas.
 His kingdom was divided into four provinces and he appointed a governor for each province.
 During his reign Hasan fought many wars with Vijayanagara.
 By the time of his death the kingdom stretched from north to south from the Wainganga River to Krishna and east to west from Bhongir to Daulatabad.

 He was succeeded by his son Mohammed Shah I after his death in 1358.